-Here is the newest edition of the NCAA Division III Women’s Cross Country National Coaches’ Poll for Week 7 of the 2021 season, as released on Wednesday by the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA).
-The top-2 teams might have held their spots since Week 6, but the same couldn’t be said for 28 of the next 33 teams.
+Here is the newest NCAA DIII Women’s Cross Country National Coaches’ Poll for the 2022 season, as released on Wednesday by the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA).
+Remember that this poll is conducted by counting votes from ten member coaches – one from each of the division’s ten regions – who also do the weekly Regional Rankings.

 NCAA Division III — Women's Cross Country

 No. 1 UChicago (still unanimous), No. 2 Wartburg, No. 16 Bates and No. 32 Centre were the only teams who held their spots from the previous week.
 Three of those are conference champions – the Maroons (UAA), the Knights (American Rivers) and the Colonels (SAA) – while the Bobcats finished a strong third at the NESCAC Championships.

 Otherwise, the teams that were in the top-10 in Week 6 remained there in Week 7 – except for St. Olaf, which dropped three spots from No. 9 to No. 12 – albeit in a different order: SUNY Geneseo moved into a tie with Wartburg for the No. 2 spot after winning another SUNYAC crown; Johns Hopkins is now ranked fourth following another dominating showing at the Centennial Conference Championships; Washington (Mo.) is up to No. 6 thanks to its runner-up effort at the UAA Championships; and Carleton is up to No. 8 from No. 10 following its victory at the MIAC Championships.

 UC Santa Cruz, Hope and NYU all cracked the top-25 at No. 18, No. 19 and No. 20, respectively.
 The Banana Slugs, the Flying Dutch and the Violets all jumped three or more spots.